Hopson97/Hopson97/README.md

 Welcome to my Github!

-I put pretty much everything I do here, from playing around and general experimentation, to my own personal hobby project.
+I put pretty much everything I do here, from playing around and general experimentation, to my own personal hobby projects.

 You can find videos of some projects on my youtube here: https://www.youtube.com/channel/UCeQhZOvNKSBRU0Mdg7V44wA